Rigor-led Discovery

 Partner-Ready Preclinical Package

 Masinova has built a complete, QbD-driven preclinical package for our lead HIV/oncology program.
 This package links a clear Target Product Profile (TPP) to qualified assays, defined go/no-go criteria, and an IND-enabling plan.
-Potential partners can confidently evaluate our assets under NDA.
+Potential partners can confidently evaluate the assets under NDA.